-Is Phuket safe?
+Is Phuket safe for tourists?

 Apart from careless driving, incidents are rare and Phuket is a safe island.

 Yes, there are stories about angry drivers occasionally getting aggressive, but considering how many tuk-tuks roam the island, it’s rare.
 And to be honest, passengers are not always very smart.
 Tourists can get drunk, aggressive or simply stupid and disrespectful.
-We frequently witness young tourists doing things in Phuket hey would never do at home, in their own country.
+We frequently witness young tourists doing things in Phuket they would never do at home, in their own country.
 One thing is sure to avoid any argument: always ask for the price before starting a ride.
 You can eventually bargain a bit, but if you don’t like the proposed price, walk away to the next Tuk Tuk.
 Tuk Tuk standing by in front of a hotel may be a bit more expensive than hailing one.

-3. Going around at night in Phuket
+3. Is it safe at night in Phuket?

 Phuket is very safe at night, as long as you keep in mind basic safety.
 Cities are lively until extremely late, and lots of people are always walking around.
 If you are a girl travelling alone, try not to go back to your hotel too late if you go back with a Tuk Tuk.
 Read about travelling solo in Phuket